Making History, Again

 The street, buzzing with new businesses ranging from boutiques to restaurants is designed as a complete street, with calming automobile traffic and heightened pedestrian mobility.
 The district gateway system protects pedestrians from regular street traffic, but allows for street access as needed.

 The design for the Gateway Markers was inspired by industrial age canal lanterns calling back to The Landing’s history.
 The challenge was to marry the design inspiration with a functional gating system.
-Our team developed prototypes by hand sketching and 3D modeling, completing a series of 3D diagrams and construction documents for the markers.

 The coffee roaster known for transitioning farmers from coca to coffee production in the Cauca region has opened its first retail location in downtown Fort Wayne, Indiana on The Landing.

 MKM produced final design and construction documents and led the coordination of the design team, including MEP, interior design, and food services consultants.
-Model Construction was instrumental in bringing the design to life, making the new tenants’ dream a reality.

 The tech-focused sales company for Industrial MRO Products has found a new home on The Landing.